sara-nl/data-exchange/LIMITATIONS.md

 * A shared algorithm is file or a folder with one layer depth (so a folder containing only files.
 If it contains more folders, they will not be used/shown)
+* Changes to code or data files are detected, but no diff interface was implemented

 ## File sharing
 * Maximal level of nested directories in code/data folders is 50;